 Once all your items are uploaded, make sure you publish each one so they’re live on your new channel.
 Take a look to ensure that everything appears correctly once you hit publish.

 See what’s working.
 Iterate.

 Diversifying where you sell can be thrilling because it opens up your business to new possibilities.
 However, a surge in sales can also be hard to handle if you’re not set up to process and fulfill orders with increased demand.
-As you try out new channels, use your POS system to help you measure how each channel is performing so you can quickly adapt where needed.
+As you try out new channels with multichannel selling, use your POS system to help you measure how each channel is performing so you can quickly adapt where needed.